Nava-s/NLP_DisasterTweets/README.md

 - **Dataset Source:** This dataset was created by figure-eight and shared on their 'Data For Everyone' website.
 - **Tweet Source:** [Tweet Example](https://twitter.com/AnyOtherAnnaK/status/629195955506708480).

-## Contact

-For questions or discussions related to this project, please join the Kaggle competition's [Discord community](https://discord.gg/kaggle).